jpratt9/AlexaQuizlet/README.md

 * cd into the cloned repo directory, run `npm install`

-* Setup the API secret by running `node` then doing `process.env.QUIZLET_SECRET = secret` where secret is the secret provided to you.
+* Setup the API secret by running `export QUIZLET_SECRET = $secret` where $secret is the oauth secret key provided to you.

 * Test that it's working by running `node index.js`